This recipe for steak and mushrooms is the ultimate home-cooked comfort with tender beef steaks in a rich savory mushroom gravy.

 - Heat 1 tablespoon of olive oil over medium heat in a dutch oven.
 Brown steaks on each side (adding additional olive oil if needed).
 Remove from pan and set aside.

-- Add mushrooms, onions, and 1 tablespoon butter.
+- Add mushrooms, onions, and butter.
 Cook until tender, about 5 minutes.

 - Add steaks back to the pan.
-Combine remaining ingredients except cornstarch and pour over steaks.
+Combine broth, thyme, and Worcestershire and pour over steaks.
 Cover and bake for 2 ½-3 hours or until fork tender.

 - Remove steaks from the liquid and set aside.
 Whisk cornstarch and 2 tablespoons water until smooth.
 Bring cooking liquid to a boil and while whisking, add cornstarch mixture a little bit at a time to reach desired thickness.